 And what are automated trends in 2017?
 The tester’s and developer’s roles are expected to be merging because of DevOps (Development and Operations), Quality Engineering and CI/CD (Continuous Integration/Development).
 Thus, we have to study programming languages.

 Focus on mobile development and testing.
 According to Gartner, more than 300 billion downloads of mobile applications are expected this year.
-If you are fond of mobile testing, be ready to use Apium, EarlGrey, Selendroid, MonkeyRunner, etc, and do not forget about programming languages of mobile products - HTML5, Objective-C, Swift and others.
+If you are fond of mobile testing, be ready to use Apium, EarlGrey, Selendroid, MonkeyRunner, etc, and do not forget about the programming languages of mobile products - HTML5, Objective-C, Swift and others.

 Cisco says that over 50 billion devices will be interconnected by 2020.
 Thus, IoT (Internet of Things) will require a new testing strategy.
 Specialists will test not only software but firmware and hardware as well.